A friend of Pando is a friend of mine ...

 A Learning Organization

-Just as the branches of Pando fall off as the tree finds better paths to light, Friends of Pando works to advance our vision through open communication relying on data, insight and feedback to advance our growth.
+Just as the branches of Pando fall off as the tree finds better paths to light, Friends of Pando works to advance our vision based on data, peer review, open dialogue and transparency to improve our processes, programs and efforts to care for the Pando Tree.

 Creative Partnerships to Promote Prosperity